-In the case of the barrel vault, we focused our attention on seismic loading in the +x direction (Fig. 6a-c), and combined vertical loading and seismic loading in two orthogonal directions (Fig. 6d-f), neglecting simple vertical loading.
+In the case of the barrel vault, we focus our attention on the combined action of vertical loading, seismic loading in the +x direction (Figs. 6a-c), and seismic loading in two orthogonal directions (Figs. 6d-f), neglecting simple vertical loading.
+The above loading conditions induce a three-dimensional state of stress in the barrel vault, while pure vertical loading allows for discretizing the structure in a series of independent parallel arches (refer, e.g., to [41], Sect.
+4.1).
 The background structure of the current vault is composed of 231 nodes and 1660 connections (Fig. 6).
-The resisting mechanism of the barrel vault under seismic loading includes transverse compressed
+The resisting mechanism of the barrel vault under seismic loading includes transverse compressed arches, longitudinal FRP/FRCM strips with 0.17 mm thickness, and diagonal struts, as shown in Figs. 6d-f.
+The FRP/FRCM reinforcements feature rather small width in the present case (minimum width: 0.1 mm; maximum width: 4 mm), and have been magnified by a factor 10 in Fig. 6 for visual clarity.

-Fig. 5.
-Top, side and 3D views of the optimal reinforcement patterns of a cloister vault with FRP/FRCM strips of 0.17 mm thickness (marked in red), under different loading conditions.
-The widths of the FRP/FRCM reinforcements are magnified by a factor 2 for visual clarity. (a)-(c): Background structure. (d)-(f): Vertical loading. (g)-(i): Seismic loading in the +x-direction. (j)-(l): Combined vertical loading and seismic loading in two perpendicular directions.
-(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)
+Figure 6: Top, side and 3D views of the optimal reinforcement patterns of a barrel vault with FRP/FRCM strips of thickness 0.17 mm (marked in red).
+The widths of the FRP/FRCM reinforcements are magnified by a factor 10 for visual clarity. (a)-(c): Seismic loading in the +x-direction. (d)-(f): Combined vertical loading and seismic loading in two perpendicular directions.